tech4germany/bam-inclusify/README.md

 🇬🇧 This is the source code repository of the _INCLUSIFY_ project of the [Tech4Germany Fellowship][t4g] 2021.
 You can use this code under the terms of the provided license.

-🇩🇪 Die ist das Source-Code Repository des Projekts _INCLUSIFY_ des [Tech4Germany Fellowships][t4g] 2021.
+🇩🇪 Dies ist das Source-Code Repository des Projekts _INCLUSIFY_ des [Tech4Germany Fellowships][t4g] 2021.
 Sie können den Code unter den Bedingungen der angegeben Lizenz nutzen.

 [t4g]: https://tech.4germany.org/